About Mike Wheeler

 I had the good fortune of working as a cloud professional for many years, in many different capacities, in many different industries.
 This gave me invaluable, real-world experience.

-I have had the honor of teaching hundreds of thousands of students on the Salesforce platform, launch my own learning platform and mobile apps, and now start branching into other cloud platforms and technologies.
+I have had the honor of teaching hundreds of thousands of students on the Salesforce platform, launch my own learning platform, and now start branching into other cloud platforms and technologies, such as WordPress, ChatGPT and more!

 My mission is to Train, Inspire and Equip you for a Cloud Career.